THE INTERNATIONAL RADIO EMERGENCY SUPPORT COALITION

 Success can still be thwarted in areas where there is a lack of ham radio links into the zone.
 At present, too, voice-over-Internet facilities do not readily exist in some parts of the world.

-The IRESC command and support structure offers several advantages due to its truly international nature.
-Because there are active members indifferent time zones all over the world, efforts can go on around the clock without anyone controller or support team becoming exhausted.
+The IRESC command and support structure offer several advantages due to its truly international nature.
+Because there are active members in different time zones all over the world, efforts can go on around the clock without anyone controller or support team becoming exhausted.
 Background data and logging are web-based.
-If any of the systems suffer loss of connectivity, the facility exists tore-establish them from an unaffected part of the world.
+If any of the systems suffer a loss of connectivity, the facility exists to re-establish them from an unaffected part of the world.

 Personal data, such as ‘lost and found’ information, is handled discretely and is passed only to agencies with appropriate credentials.

-IRESC will deploy members to disaster zones once funding is avaiable,other approach is to galvanise and use the ham operators who are local to the disaster zone, to enhance the official communications channels and perhaps re-route lower priority traffic away from them.
+IRESC will deploy members to disaster zones once funding is available, another approach is to galvanize and use the ham operators who are local to the disaster zone, to enhance the official communications channels and perhaps re-route lower priority traffic away from them.
 However, if asked, IRESC would provide and operate Internet and RF communications terminals at the premises of support agencies.

-Being an international body, IRESC strongly adheres to the rule of LAW of all countries and the principals that also bind together the world wide amateur radio movement.
-It aims to bring together fellow voluntary enthusiasts where ever they live, to work together to help others regardless of their race, colour, religion or politics.
+Being an international body, IRESC strongly adheres to the rule of LAW of all countries and the principals that also bind together the worldwide amateur radio movement.
+It aims to bring together fellow voluntary enthusiasts where ever they live, to work together to help others regardless of their race, color, religion or politics.

-IRESC is pleased to link the national organisations of countries when ever this could be advantageous, working with any group but without any predisposition or allegiance.
+IRESC is pleased to link the national organizations of countries whenever this could be advantageous, working with any group but without any predisposition or allegiance.
 IRESC members are currently working to make the backbone Internet and RF operation as resilient and robust as possible.